 “You can either be like the Centurion who believed his servant could be healed by the word from afar, or the Priest who demanded that I come to his home.
 Either one is just as good,” He said.
 “Child, you will build an altar to me there, whether in the shade or in the open, but the sacrifice through Jesus has already been provided.”

 Finally, I fully understood what choice I wanted to make.
-The anxiety I had been feeling from the indecision vanished, and I was able to breathe again.
+The anxiety I had from the indecision vanished, and I was able to breathe again.

 “I know where I want to do this.
 Potter Place,” I said to myself, as I hurried back home.

 Potter’s Place is a property located in Central, South Carolina, that is dedicated for prayer retreats.
-On the property is a creek that run through the woods which creates a pool in one spot – “The Grieving Pool”.
+On the property is a creek that runs through the woods which creates a pool in one spot – “The Grieving Pool”.
 It is used as a place for a memorial for loss.
 Hidden.
 Quiet.
 Personal.
 Perfect for Burial.

 “If it’s my choice, then that’s where I’d rather be,” I whispered.
 It settled in my heart and peace flooded in.